-- Arrangement of specimens: The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
+- 5. Arrangement of specimens: The preferred method is to arrange the insects in groups or rows parallel to the short sides of the box.
 Specimens are to be arranged by Order in the box, then Family where required. - 6.
 Two labels should be centered on the pin beneath each specimen.
 First (closest to the specimen) is the common name label and the second label should include date/locality.
 Full county name and state abbreviation should be on the second label.
-Collector's name (or host) on the date/locality label is optional. - 7.
-The specimens should be collected by the exhibitor and should focus on Kansas insects.
+Collector's name (or host) on the date/locality label is optional. - The specimens should be collected by the exhibitor and should focus on Kansas insects.
 Insects may be collected from one county into bordering states and labeled accordingly.
 Please refer to "Entomology Collection Exhibit Resource" for full details on out-of-state insects in collections. - 8.
-Only specimens of the class Insects should be included. - A completed 4-H Entomology Photo Release Form must be attached to the Entry Card for all exhibits. - Purchased insects are not to be exhibited in collections, but they may be used in educational displays. - 11.
-Specimens of soft-bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol-filled vials; however, the use of alcohol-filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit.
+Only specimens of the class Insects should be included. - 9.
+A completed 4-H Entomology Photo Release Form must be attached to the Entry Card for all exhibits. - 10.
+Purchased insects are not to be exhibited in collections, but they may be used in educational displays. - 11.
+Specimens of soft-bodied insects such as aphids, lice, termites, etc. should be exhibited in alcohol-filled vials; however, the use of alcohol-filled vials should be limited to only those specimens that lose their shape when pinned, since the vials pose a significant hazard to the rest of the collection if they become loose in transit. - 12.
+Any major violation of rules will result in the exhibit being dropped one ribbon placing.
+Examples would include, but not limited to: incorrect display box size, missing paper work, feet on display boxes, no special project in notebooks, etc.